 Construction of the powerhouse will require dredging of sediment upstream of Scott's Mill dam and excavation of rock downstream of the dam.
 Based on the results of the chemical analysis of sediment upstream of the dam, the sediments are not likely to be a source of elevated PCBs.
 Excavation of the powerhouse and tailrace will be undertaken within cofferdams.
 To minimize dredging effects on turbidity and resuspension of sediments, Applicant will use best management practices.
 Accordingly, project effects on water quality should be localized and minor.
 Since Applicant intends to use modular (off-site) construction for the project to the extent possible to minimize costs, this should also result in minimizing the potential for water quality effects from spills.

 Requirements of Section 401 Water Quality Certification.
 Section 401 of the Clean Water Act (CWA) provides that FERC may not issue an original license for a project unless the State certifies that the Project will comply with CWA Sections 301, 302, 303, 306 and 307.
 These sections include State water quality standards approved by the U.S. Environmental Protection Agency (USEPA).
 Section 401 requires that any applicant for a Federal permit or license that may result in a discharge to waters of the United States must first obtain certification from the state.
-In Virginia, the agency authorized to issue Section 401 Water Quality Certification prior to filing the final license application to FERC.
+In Virginia, the agency authorized to issue Section 401 certifications is VDEQ.
+Applicant intends to refile its 401 Virginia Water Permit Application (Water Quality Certification application) in March 2022 after the Settlement Agreement is signed.